jlenain/flaapluc/README.md

 # FLaapLUC

-Welcome to the FLaapLUC (Fermi/LAT automatic aperture photometry Light C<->Urve) pipeline !
+Welcome to the FLaapLUC (Fermi-LAT automatic aperture photometry Light C<->Urve) pipeline !

-This pipeline can be used to quickly generate short- or long-term Fermi/LAT light curves.
-It relies on the Fermi/LAT aperture photometric analysis (cf. e.g. http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/aperture_photometry.html), which basically assumes that the data set, within 1 degree around the source, is background-free.
+This pipeline can be used to quickly generate short- or long-term Fermi-LAT light curves.
+It relies on the Fermi-LAT aperture photometric analysis (cf. e.g. http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/aperture_photometry.html), which basically assumes that the data set, within 1 degree around the source, is background-free.

 Thus, it is meant to have a rough feeling about the variability of a source, but is absolutely not reliable enough to obtain publication-ready results.